- ReferenceX494/64/28

 - Persons/institution keyword

-- KeywordsBEDFORD, Labour Party, POLITICS, newspaper cuttings, scrapbooks, public speaking, abortion, racism, local government finance, Bedfordshire County Council, headteacher, Westfield School, schools, education staff, Community Relations Officer, out-county elections, Yeovil, heart attack, illness, general legal process, translator, court, Indians, racial discrimination, Chief Constable, crime, ethnic minorities, chairman, Bedford National Front, Sikhs, Sikhism, worship, discrimination, CHILDREN, general crime, buildings and land use, Bedford Harpur Centre, rentals, money, Harpur Trust, building work, Bedford Cecil Higgins Museum & Art Gallery, Bedford Batts Ford, bridges, HISTORY, vandalism, anti-social behaviour, Conservative Party
+- KeywordsBEDFORD, Labour Party, POLITICS, newspaper cuttings, scrapbooks, public speaking, abortion, racism, local government finance, Bedfordshire County Council, headteacher, Westfield School, schools, education staff, Community Relations Officer, out-county elections, Yeovil, heart attack, illness, legal process, translator, court, Indians, racial discrimination, Chief Constable, crime, ethnic minorities, chairman, Bedford National Front, Sikhs, Sikhism, worship, discrimination, CHILDREN, crime, BUILDINGS & LAND USE, Bedford Harpur Centre, rentals, money, Harpur Trust, building work, Bedford Cecil Higgins Museum & Art Gallery, Bedford Batts Ford, bridges, HISTORY, vandalism, anti-social behaviour, Conservative Party

 Hierarchy browser